xdspacelab/openvslam/docs/installation.rst

 ..
 NOTE ::

-    OpenCV with GUI support is necessary for using the build-in viewer.
+    OpenCV with GUI support is necessary for using the built-in viewer (Pangolin Viewer).

 ..
 NOTE ::